duckduckgo/duckduckhack-docs/resources/code-style-guide.md

 - **Writing meaningful commits**

     Commit messages should be concise and informative.
-If the specific commit fixes a bug on GitHub, note that by saying `fixes #123`, where `123` is the issue number.
-Doing this will automatically close the specified issue when your pull request is merged.
+If a commit fixes a particular issue, you should include `fixes #X` (where `X` is the issue number) in the body; this will automatically close the issue when your pull request is merged.

     Usually pull requests only deal with a single Instant Answer.
 If however your pull request modifies more than one Instant Answer, please preface your commit messages with the name of the IA modified by your commit: